aleph-fbk/aleph-fbk.github.io/_projects/SERICS.md

 # projects:                       # List of IDs of related projects
 #     -

-collaborations:
+collaborations:                   # List of IDs of related collaborations
     - ST
     - RiSING

 people:                           # List of IDs of related people
     - AlessandroTomasi
     - RiccardoLongo
     - StefanoBerlato